jonathanventura/jonathanventura.github.io/_pages/lab.md

 {% include base_path %}

-# Lab Information #

 El Capitan is our on-campus Linux server with four NVidia V100 GPUs (32 GB RAM each) dedicated to research use.

 Half Dome is our Windows workstation with two Nvidia RTX 3090 GPUs and a Meta Quest 2 headset.
 This workstation is ideal for running ArcGIS Pro and virtual reality experiments.

 ## Frequently Asked Questions ##

-Here answers to frequently asked questions about working on the El Capitan server.
+Here are answers to frequently asked questions about working on the El Capitan server.

 ### How do I log in? ###